-With 1.3 billion citizens, China accounts for 19 percent of the world’s population and 18 percent of the global pharmaceutical market.
+With a population of 1.4 billion, China accounts for 18 percent of the world’s population and 18 percent of the global pharmaceutical market, valued at $137 billion.
 Annual drug expenditures are increasing rapidly.
-Although these numbers and opportunities are eye-catching, international manufacturers face significant challenges to gain favourable pricing, reimbursement and market uptake in the country, as more than 90 percent of the drugs registered in the nation are generic.
+Although these numbers and opportunities are eye-catching, international manufacturers face significant challenges to gain favorable pricing, reimbursement, and market uptake in the country, as more than 90 percent of the drugs registered in the nation are generic.

 China’s Payer Stakeholders

-The Medical Insurance Division of the Ministry of Human Resources and Social Security maintains the drug reimbursement formulary, known as the National Reimbursement Drug List.
+As of 2018, The National Healthcare Security Administration, NHSA manages the price negotiation, known as the National Reimbursement Drug List.
 Drugs that make it on this list are covered by national health insurance, available to nearly all Chinese citizens today.
-The Urban Employee Basic Medical Insurance Program, the Urban Resident Basic Medical Insurance Program and the New Cooperative Rural Medical Scheme are the major health insurance programs for universal health coverage.

 Important Points to Keep in Mind

-Subsequent to this decision you must enter into negotiations with the reimbursement boards of the national and provincial insurance programs.
+After this decision, companies must enter negotiations with the reimbursement boards of the national and provincial insurance programs.

-List B is administered by the provinces, which reserve the right to tailor their drug lists based on local realities.
-On average, products on List B are reimbursed at about 90 percent, with provincial governments given leeway to add or remove about 15 percent of products on their regional lists to account for local disease trends or provincial hospital demand.
-Province-to-province stakeholder engagement becomes critical.
+List B includes premium drugs that are partially reimbursed on average between 50 to 90 percent, with provincial governments given leeway to add or remove about 15 percent of products on their regional lists to account for local disease trends or provincial hospital demand.
+Reimbursement for medicines falling into this category is partial and sporadic.

 Implications for Industry